-There's no cure for genital herpes, but medications can ease symptoms and reduce the risk of infecting others.
-Condoms also can help prevent the spread of a genital herpes infection.
+There is no cure for genital herpes.
+Symptoms often show up again after the first outbreak.
+Medicine can ease symptoms.
+It also lowers the risk of infecting others.
+Condoms can help prevent the spread of a genital herpes infection.

-Most people infected with HSV don't know they have it because they don't have any signs or symptoms or because their signs and symptoms are so mild.
+Most people infected with HSV don't know they have it.
+They may have no symptoms or have very mild symptoms.

-When present, symptoms may begin about two to 12 days after exposure to the virus.
-If you experience symptoms of genital herpes, they may include:
+Symptoms start about 2 to 12 days after exposure to the virus.
+They may include:

-- Ulcers.
-These may form when blisters rupture and ooze or bleed.
-Ulcers may make it painful to urinate.
+- Painful ulcers that form when blisters rupture and ooze or bleed

 Differences in symptom location

-Sores appear where the infection entered your body.
-You can spread the infection by touching a sore and then rubbing or scratching another area of your body, including your eyes.
+Sores appear where the infection enters the body.
+You can spread the infection by touching a sore and then rubbing or scratching another area of your body.
+That includes your fingers or eyes.